-Heritage is a leading cannabis products company operating two licensed manufacturing facilities in Canada and offers innovative products to both the medical and recreational legal cannabis markets in Canada, the U.S., and internationally.
-The company has an extensive portfolio of high quality cannabis products under the brands Purefarma, Pura Vida, RAD, Premium 5, feelgood. and ArthroCBD.
-In pursuit of its vision, Heritage has built an infrastructure and platform to advance its products to compete both domestically and internationally.
+Heritage is a leading cannabis products company operating two licensed manufacturing facilities in Canada, and offers innovative products to both the medical and recreational legal cannabis markets in Canada, the U.S., and internationally.
+Heritage focuses on extraction and the creation of extract and extract-derivative products and brands for adult use and cannabis-based medical solutions.
+The Company has an extensive portfolio of high-quality cannabis products under the brands Purefarma, Pura Vida, Really Awesome Dope ("RAD"), Premium 5, feelgood., ArthroCBD, and CB4.
+In pursuit of its vision, Heritage has built an infrastructure and platform to advance its products to compete in domestic and international markets.

-In Canada, Heritage operates through its subsidiaries Voyage Cannabis Corp. ("Voyage") and CannaCure Corporation ("CannaCure"), both regulated under the Cannabis Act Regulations.
-Voyage holds a Health Canada issued cultivation, processing, and medical and adult use sales license, as well as an industrial hemp license and a cannabis oil sales license.
-Voyage operates out of a 15,500 square foot processing facility in Falkland, British Columbia, which has been fit out extraction, downstream processing, formulation and packaging areas and an approved security level vault.
-CannaCure operates out of a 122,000 square foot facility in Fort Erie, Ontario.
-CannaCure holds a Health Canada cultivation, processing, and medical sales license, as well as industrial hemp, cannabis oil sales, and dried cannabis sales licenses under the Cannabis Regulations.
-The facility was a former manufacturing plant for a pharmaceutical white labeler.
+In Canada, Heritage operates through its wholly owned subsidiaries Voyage Cannabis Corp. ("Voyage") and CannaCure Corporation ("CannaCure"), both regulated under the Cannabis Act Regulations.
+Voyage holds a Health Canada issued cultivation, processing, and medical and adult use sales license, as well as an industrial hemp license, a cannabis oil sales license, and a cannabis research license.
+Voyage operates out of a 15,500 square foot processing facility in Falkland, British Columbia, which has been outfitted withextraction, downstream processing, formulation and packaging areas and an approved security-level vault.
+CannaCure holds a Health Canada cultivation, processing, and medical sales license, as well as industrial hemp, cannabis oil sales, and dried cannabis sales licenses under the Cannabis Act Regulations.
+CannaCure operates out of a 122,000 square foot facility in Fort Erie, Ontario, which formerly operated as a manufacturing plant for a pharmaceutical white labeler.
 Presently, approximately 24,260 square feet has been retrofitted for cannabis activities, and Management believes that the size and layout of the facility offer significant advantages in terms of expansion and diversification of product offerings and services.
 Management has earmarked the remainder of the facility for extraction and strategic partnerships, including related storage requirements.